Reykjavík International Film Festival: 2004–2009

 Grbavica by Jasmila Žbanić was the 'Discovery of the Year' and RIFF's first time FIPRESCI jury awarded Red Road by Andrea Arnold.
 Aleksandr Sokurov was given the lifetime achievement award and Atom Egoyan accepted recognition for his creative excellence.
-Attendance soared to over 15,000 and the festival was considered an enormous success, both locally and internationally.

 In 2007, RIFF was held for the fourth time.
 Many filmmakers from all over the world visited Reykjavík for the festival.
 Among them was Aki Kaurismäki, who received the Reykjavík International Film Festival honorary awards, presented by the president of Iceland, Ólafur Ragnar Grímsson.
 Hungarian film Iska's Journey by director Csaba Bollók was named Discovery of the Year.
 Iska's Journey received the Golden Puffin, awarded for the first time.
-Head of jury Hal Hartley gave out the award.
+Head of jury Hal Hartley gave the award.

 Peter Greenaway visited Reykjavík, held a lecture and was awarded for his life achievement as a filmmaker.
-An international federation of film critics, FIPRESCI, awarded Danish debut feature The Art of Crying by Peter Schønau Fog, which also received the Church of Iceland award, given out for the second time.
+An international federation of film critics, FIPRESCI, awarded Danish debut feature The Art of Crying by Peter Schønau Fog, which also received the Church of Iceland award, given for the second time.
 "The film deals delicately with issues that often are kept quiet and presents them with respect, understanding and sympathy.
 The Art of Crying raises awareness of the fragility of life, moves the audience and calls for discussion and responses," is stated in the jury's motivation.
-The audience award went to Joy Division's Ian Curtis biopic Control by Anton Corbijn and Amnesty International awarded El Ejido for The Law of Profit – a documentary on immigrants in South Spain.
+The audience award went to Joy Division's Ian Curtis biopic Control by Anton Corbijn and Amnesty International awarded El Ejido for The Law of Profit – a documentary on immigrants in southern Spain.

-RIFF 2007 drew over 20,000 people (approx. 7% of Iceland's population) to the festival's screenings, and filled 84% of available seats during the festival's eleven days.